 - English Literary Research MA students are required to attend campus for one Research Methodology seminar a fortnight.
 A distance learning version of this programme is available but must be discussed with your potential supervisor in advance.

-- PhD students – this is entirely flexible, however, students who hold a Tier-4 visa must attend supervisions in person, on campus, at least once per month.
+- PhD students – this is entirely flexible, however, students who hold a Student Route visa must attend supervisions in person, on campus, at least once per month.